Available in the

 descends as usual on his bungee rope but has a feeling his roadie will

 reach his foot strap, turning him upside down.
 When the rope’s brake is

-pulled on his twenty-foot plummet, Tommy’s head cracks into the head
+pulled on his twenty-foot plummet, Tommy’s head cracks into the head of

-which not only signals the end of this show, but forces the cancellation
+concussion, which not only signals the end of this show, but forces the

-Tommy’s concussion.
+following Tommy’s concussion.
 He now descends much slower on his rope

-at the end of his solo before stopping four times as far away from the crowd than
+at the end of his solo before stopping four times as far away from the

-Court in Indiana by security guard Mark Elrod against
+Allen Superior Court in Indiana by security guard Mark Elrod against

 Vince Neil and Mötley Crüe, claiming he was hit in the back of the head

 after Vince hurled a cowbell off the front of the stage while he was

 working at the band’s Fort Wayne Memorial Coliseum concert on March

 21st.
 The suit claims $25,000 in battery damages for personal injuries

 Mötley Crüe plays their first of five east coast Australian shows at

 Japan.
 Nikki asks Doug Thaler about progress on his poetry book and

 begins berating him for not making a deal happen.
 Thaler only has a few

 sheets of old lyrics and feels it’s not enough to take around to

 publishers anyway.
 While in Australia, Vince takes a side-step on his

 A second printing of Revolutionary Comics Inc.’s publication called